seborama/govcr/README.md

 **tracks**: a record of an HTTP request.
 It contains the request data, the response data, if available, or the error that occurred.

 **PCB**: Printed Circuit Board.
-This is an analogy that refers to the ability to supply customisations to certain aspects of the behaviour of the **VCR** (for instance, disable recordings).
+This is an analogy that refers to the ability to supply customisations to certain aspects of the behaviour of the **VCR** (for instance, disable recordings or ignore certain HTTP headers in the request when looking for a previously recorded **track**).

 ## Documentation